Chiral expansion of moments of quark distributions: Chiral behaviour of quark distribution moments

 \subsection{Feynman Diagrams}

-This section details the loop contributions which are included and excluded from this calculation.
-Those diagrams which are included in all calculations are shown in Fig.~\ref{fig:diagrams2}.
-Amongst these we find loops with both octet and decuplet intermediate states, tadpole loops, and wavefunction renormalization terms.
-Diagrams~\ref{fig:mesloop}--\ref{fig:tads}, depicted in the appendices, contribute only to the odd$-n$ spin independent moments at order $m_\pi^{n+1}\textrm{log}(m_\pi)$, and are thus included only for the $n=1$ spin-independent moment.
-For this moment they serve to cancel the contributions of diagrams in Fig.~\ref{fig:diagrams2} to give the quark flavor sum rule.
-Diagrams~\ref{fig:corner} and \ref{fig:Tcorner} are known as the Weinberg-Tomozawa contact terms.
-These contribute only to the spin-dependent matrix elements at higher order (non-analytic behaviour $m_\pi^3\textrm{log}(m_\pi)$ or higher), and are thus excluded, although it has been argued that these terms may indeed be significant~\cite{Detmold:2002nf}.
+This section details the loop contributions, illustrated in Fig.~\ref{fig:diagrams2}, which are included in this calculation.
+Amongst these are loops with both octet and decuplet intermediate states, tadpole loops, and wavefunction renormalization terms.
+Diagrams~\ref{fig:mesloop}--\ref{fig:tads} contribute only to the odd$-n$ spin independent moments at order $m_\pi^{n+1}\textrm{log}(m_\pi)$, and are thus included only for the $n=1$ spin-independent moment.
+For this moment they serve to cancel the contributions of diagrams~\ref{fig:Bins}--\ref{fig:Tnormphi} to give the quark flavor sum rule.

 \begin{widetext}

 \unitlength=1mm

 \end{widetext}